top of page

 Richard Tucker Park (Broadway and 65th Street)

-Join the excitement by visiting Lincoln Square's Magical Lights in Dante and Richard Tucker Parks with nightly light and sound shows featuring audio-reactive lighting by Limbic Media.
-The interactive, immersive experience features hundreds of spectacular lights that hang from the branches of the London Plane trees surrounding the two parks and twinkle to the rhythm of a beat.
+Thousands of visitors joined the excitement by visiting Lincoln Square's Magical Lights in Dante and Richard Tucker Parks with nightly light and sound shows featuring audio-reactive lighting by Limbic Media.
+The interactive, immersive experience featured hundreds of spectacular lights that hung from the branches of the London Plane trees surrounding the two parks and twinkled to the rhythm of a beat.

-The Magical Lights at Dante Park will also dance along to festive recordings from two of Lincoln Square’s iconic performing arts institutions: Jazz at Lincoln Center and The Metropolitan Opera.
-Listen to more music by the Jazz at Lincoln Center Orchestra with Wynton Marsalis.
-These nightly light and sound shows begin at 4:30pm.
+The Magical Lights at Dante Park also danced along to festive recordings from two of Lincoln Square’s iconic performing arts institutions: Jazz at Lincoln Center and The Metropolitan Opera.

-Clap, sing along, or simply watch and enjoy the Magical Lights reacting to NYC’s soundscape and lively tunes throughout the winter.
-This dazzling display will lift spirits and bring even more warmth, color, and holiday magic to Lincoln Square!
+We loved clapping, singing along, and watching as the Magical Lights reacted to NYC’s soundscape and lively tunes throughout the winter.
+This dazzling display lifted spirits and brought even more warmth, color, and holiday magic to Lincoln Square!

 Kickoff Event